How to Visit the Forbidden City

 Audio guide vs human guide

-• Human guide: pacing + depth + queue skip.
+• Human guide: pacing + side stories + less logistics friction.

 Common how-to-visit mistakes